Vivek-Py/blog/_posts/2021-05-18-Jekyl-detailed-guide.md

 ## My conclusion

 Go follow TDD if you believe you'll be working on the project in the long run.
 Because I believe **Time** is an important resource, and you should utilize it to the fullest.
-Goo luck!
+Good luck!